sheffieldnlp/cwisharedtask2018-teaching/README.md

     report_score(actual, predicted)

-This will print the macro-F1 score for the positive label ('complex' = 1).
+This will print the macro-F1 score.

 We have implemented a simple classifier as baseline.
-This classifier uses Logistic Regression to learn a prediction model that relies in two features from the target word/phrase: its length in characters and its length in tokens.
+This classifier uses Logistic Regression to learn a prediction model that relies on two features from the target word/phrase: its length in characters and its length in tokens.
 The code for the baseline can be found in ``baseline.py``.
 On the development data, this baseline achieves macro-F1 scores of 0.69 and 0.72 for English and Spanish, respectively.
 You should aim to beat these scores!